 The large Youth Park in Shuiyuan Road, Wanhua District, has lots of facilities for different sports, such as basketball courts, tennis courts, a driving range, a swimming pool and a skating rink.

 228 Peace Memorial Park

-A famous landmark and tourist attraction on Ketagalan Boulevard, in the Zhongzheng District, this park has a number of historical buildings.
+A famous landmark and tourist attraction on Ketagalan Boulevard, in the Zhongzheng District, this park has several historical buildings.

 Gyms in Taipei

-There are a number of gyms throughout Taipei, some of which belong to established multinational franchises, while other smaller local gyms also exist.
+There are many gyms throughout Taipei, some of which belong to established multinational franchises, while other smaller local gyms also exist.